larshasstdas/4x5-Makropad-with-433Mhz-transmitter/README.md

 ---

+## How it works

+The RP2040 registers which key is pressed.
+It send that iformation to a daemon on my pc which has the information of what that key actually does.
+The programm can also send information to the makropad to what each LED should be.
+If the button is pressed that is used for turning the PC on the daemon can't answer because the PC is turned of.
+If the RP2040 does not get a signal back it sends the signal to the stx882 module resulting in turning the PC on.
+It can use a different function afterwards because the daemon can answer if that button is pressed.

+---

 ## PCB

 I am using the RP2040 as a microcontroller it has everything i need and can be soldered onto the pcb with castelladed pads.
 The same goes for the 433MHz transmitter module the STX882.
 I also have the option to add a display but I am leaving that open as of now.
 Furthermore there are Hotswap pockets so i can easily spwap broken switches.
 And for the LED I am using the SK6812MINI-E, a reverse mount LED.
 The switches are using a matrix so they need less pins and the LEDs are in an addressable LED chain.